 RE develops students’ understanding of Christianity and other principal religions, including nonbelievers and offers responses to challenging questions.
 Personal reflection and spiritual development are central to the curriculum.
 RE enhances students’ awareness and understanding of religions, beliefs, teachings, practices and forms of expression.
 Essential to good learning is open-mindedness, self-awareness, respect for all and appreciation and wonder.

-KS3The course is delivered on 6 RE days per year.
-On these days the curriculum is collapsed and an enquiry question sets the theme of the day.
-These days have included trips to different religious institutions such as the Mosque, the Greek Orthodox Church, the Synagogue, St Andrews church as well as a trips to the Barbican Theatre.
+The course is delivered on 6 RE days per year.
+On these days the curriculum is collapsed and a theme is set for the day.
+Often an enquiry question is proposed.
+These days have included trips to different places of worship, such as, the Mosque, the Greek Orthodox Church, Plymouth Synagogue, St Andrews church, Ashoka Kadampa Buddhist Centre as well as a trips to the Barbican Theatre.

-Each year one of the RE days is dedicated to entering the Spirited Arts Competition, a national competition which normally selects up to 30 winning entries per year out of as many a 30,000 entries.
+Each year one of the RE days is dedicated to entering the Spirited Arts Competition, a national competition which normally selects up to 30 winning entries per year out of as many as 30,000 entries.
 Both KS3 and KS4 take part in this.
 Since taking part in the competition, Brook Green has had three students successfully chosen as winning entries.